-The issue continues to turn the world, we are being bombarded by both true and false information of this new public enemy called COVID-19, popularly known as “coronavirus”.
-At the business level we see how businesses are suffering strong impacts on cash flow and liquidity, from gigantic retailer chains to small local coffee shops.
-Above all these adversities, we also see a growing tendency to renew business models and digitize them, not only to sustain the operation of the business but also to prevent contagion and promote the health of both employees and customers.
+The issue continues to go around the world, we are being bombarded by both true and false information about this new public enemy called COVID-19, popularly known as “coronavirus”.
+At the business level, we see how businesses are suffering strong impacts on cash flow and liquidity, from gigantic retail chains to small local coffee shops.
+Above all these adversities, we also see a growing trend to renew business models and digitize them, not only to sustain the operation of the business but also to avoid contagion and promote the health of both employees and clients.

-There are still businesses that do not know how to start this transformation process and go further, to meet the needs of their customers, needs that today are very different from those that were before the emergence of COVID-19.
-This change is transforming the way people shop by the emergence of new purchasing needs that have to do with connectivity and savings.
+There are still businesses that do not know how to start this transformation process and go further, to meet the needs of their customers, needs that today are very different from those they had prior to the COVID-19 emergency.
+This change is transforming the way people buy due to the emergence of new purchasing needs that have to do with connectivity and savings.

-Below I will explain the new customer journey that is taking place due to the international emergency and how your brand could not only meet the needs of its customers but also help locally.
+Next I will explain the new customer journey that is taking place due to the international emergency and how your brand could not only meet the needs of your customers but also help locally.

 The new customer journey: “Adjust, Peak, Recover”

-The next customer journey framework I will share with you is based on 3 phases which are located at very specific times of the COVID-19 emergency in the country where it is located.
+The following client travel framework that we share with you is based on 3 phases which are located at very specific moments of the COVID-19 emergency in the country where you are.

-In the “Adjust” phase, consumers are informing the property of the operation of logistics and trying to work through it, all while confusing the information that exists about the virus.
-You have very little knowledge of the disease and you overlook the true impact of it.
+In the “adjust” phase, consumers are finding out about logistics and trying to work through it, all while being confused with the vast information that exists about the virus.
+Very little is known about the disease and the true impact of it is overlooked.
 What should a brand do at a time when people are preparing to stay home?

-In the “Peak” phase, we find ourselves in a limbo land where its consumers and employees juggle home, work and life, all without a definitive light at the end of the tunnel.
-How does your brand’s role change while your consumers are at home?
+In the “peak” phase, we find ourselves in a land of limbo where your consumers and employees juggle home, work and life, all without a definite light at the end of the tunnel.
+How does the role of your brand change while your consumers are at home?

-In the “Recover” phase, we are at a time when tourism rises again, quarantine and social isolation are less rigid and the economy will begin to improve over the months.
-What is your product / service’s new relationship with consumers?
+In the “recovery” phase, we find ourselves at a time where tourism picks up again, quarantine and social isolation are less rigid and the economy will begin to improve as the months go by.
+What is the new relationship of your product / service with consumers?

-We can observe here the framework in a more visual waythe can take as an example to build their strategies and tactics for this and the months to come.
+We can observe the framework in a more visual way, taking it as an example to build your strategies and tactics for this and future months.

 Your brand needs to be useful in the new states of need of daily life.

-We are at a time when people are not quite sure how they will get the products or services they need.
-Brands must meet these immediate needs creatively.
+We are at a time when people are not very sure how they are going to obtain the products or services they need.
+Brands must meet those immediate needs in creative ways.

-Take, for example, Budget Costa Rica, which elected one of its most vulnerable audiences, made part of its fleet of vehicles available for rent at the hands of the Costa Rican government.
-In partnership with the Costa Rican Social Security Fund, they managed to deliver medicines to the most at-risk population in the country.
+Take as an example a company in Costa Rica that chose one of its most vulnerable audiences, made available part of its fleet of vehicles for rental at the hands of the Costa Rican Government.
+In alliance with the Costa Rican Social Security Fund, they were able to deliver medicines to the population most at risk in the country.

 Take what you do and apply it to one of the many new challenges people face.

-Find your basic support in the communities your brand serves.
+Find your core support in the communities your brand serves

 Your brand needs to think locally.
-As we said in advance, this may be a time to think small and local.
+As we said in advance, this can be a time to think small and local.
 How can your brand be available to the communities where you live / work / do business?

-- Do you know how the brand is already impacting the community?
+- Do you know how your brand is already impacting the community?

 - How are businesses and the community interacting?